Collapse of rotating massive stars leading to black hole formation and energetic supernovae: Summary

-For models with rapidly rotating progenitors \texttt{T20} and \texttt{AD20x2}, for which the mass infall rates to the disk and the black hole are high ($\dot M_\mathrm{fall} \agt 0.3M_\odot/{\rm s}$), the disk evolves quasi-steadily prior to the onset of the outflow for $\sim \SI{10}{s}$ after the formation of the disk.
+For the model with a rapidly rotating progenitor \texttt{AD20x2}, the mass infall rate to the disk and the black hole are high ($\dot M_\mathrm{fall} \agt 0.3M_\odot/{\rm s}$).
+As a result, the disk settles to an NDAF phase and evolves quasi-steadily prior to the onset of the outflow, which starts $\sim \SI{10}{s}$ after the disk formation.
 The outflow is launched from the surface of the disk after the mass infall rate decreases (i.e., the ram pressure of the infalling matter drops).
-At the launch of the outflow, the neutrino cooling efficiency around the disk surface is lower than that deeper in the disk and the viscous heating rate.
-The ejecta mass and explosion energy amount to $\agt 1M_\odot$ and $\agt 3\times10^{51}$\,erg, respectively. \addsf{For model \texttt{T20}, t}hey are still increasing at the termination of the simulations and the explosion energy may be as large as $\sim 10^{52}$\,erg.
-The high explosion energy can explain the large kinetic energy inferred for type Ic-BL supernovae.
-The electron fraction of the ejecta is at lowest $\approx 0.4$ (for model \texttt{AD20x2}), which is not sufficient for an $r$-process nucleosynthesis.
-Indeed, the nucleosynthesis calculation showed that heavy nuclei are synthesized at most up to $A\approx 100$.
+At the launch of the outflow, the neutrino cooling efficiency around the disk surface is lower than that deeper in the disk.
+The ejecta mass and explosion energy amount to $\agt 1M_\odot$ and $\agt 3\times10^{51}$\,erg, respectively.
+The electron fraction of the ejecta is at lowest $\approx 0.4$, which is still not sufficient for an $r$-process nucleosynthesis.
+Indeed, the nucleosynthesis calculation shows that heavy nuclei are synthesized at most up to $A\approx 100$.
 However, there is low-electron fraction ($Y_\mathrm{e}<0.2$) matter deep inside the disk in which the rest-mass density is high enough to enhance the electron degeneracy.
-If such a matter could be ejected by a very efficient mass ejection process with a shorter timescale, e.g., by magnetohydrodynamics processes, $r$-process elements might be synthesized.
+If such components were ejected by a very efficient mass ejection process with a shorter timescale, e.g., by magnetohydrodynamics processes, $r$-process elements might be synthesized.
 Magnetohydrodynamics simulation for this problem is one of our future issues.